 This version of Joker is no learner with a sword or in combat.
-Throughout the film, He impressively pushes The Dark Knight to both mental and physical extremes and comes close to ending his life.
+Throughout the film, He impressively pushes The Dark Knight to both mental and physical extremes.
+And on multiple occasions, comes close to ending Batman’s life.

 But after the hype is said and done, Batman Ninja still has its issues.
 One aspect that will annoy most casual fans is the nonsensical robot fight that happens towards the end.
 While I found the scene funny, I’m sure most viewers will stop watching the minute they see it.

 But please, don’t let that deprive from one of the best Batman Vs Joker fights in the DC Animated Universe.
 Trust me it’s worth it.